 An early Karat 6.3 with a small stripe as distance indicator on the shutter plate.

 A somewhat worn later Karat 6.3 with an arrow as distance indicator.
+Another interesting feature are the 'Importé d'Allemagne' markings around the shutter, indicating this example was produced for the French market.

 Pre-war Agfa Karat 3.5 v.2